Where do you find something that lasts a quarter century, and you can’t live without it when its gone?

 Re-dream, Re-use, Keep Cycling

 If you’re like me, you often dream of perfectly optimized gear: an investment, to be sure, but with a great payback.
 Like, what if kitchen gadgets were standardized, and there was just one motor to rule them all?
 But it would have to be a great motor – not like the landfill-bound BS available now.
 How about one great phone and hundreds of awesome apps?
 (OK, I’m good there.)
 My contribution is a set of bags for your camping gear that is comfortable on your back, and also stable on your bike.
+But not just camping gear – you’ll be surprised when you discover what you can strap on!
 I recently had another repeat customer – his pack wore out after 25 years, but he did not.
 25 years… That’s good.
 Tom took his new pack to Myanmar.